 5 Reasons Why Disney Should Make a New ‘Ducktales’ Movie

-Posted 2 months ago by Tommy Day in Movies, Television
+Posted 3 years ago by Tommy Movies, Television

 I’ve been thinking about Ducktales a lot lately.
 Besides the fact I just found out I won an awesome Ducktales Remastered promo kit from Capcom (more on that later), I’ve been thinking about how it is the perfect time for Disney to make a CG Ducktales movie.
 I know technically there has been a Ducktales movie, but The Treasure of the Lost Lamp was hardly the Ducktales movie we deserve.